Cancer Research UK logo.

 Possible long term side effects

-After some types of chemotherapy treatment you might develop long term effects weeks, months or years after the treatment has ended.
+After some types of chemotherapy you might develop long term effects weeks, months or years after the treatment has ended.
 Different types of chemotherapy cause different problems.
 And doctors can't tell who will get a long term effect and who won't.

 Loss of fertility